rossme/private-detective/README.md

 # Private Detective 🕵️
-## A Ruby gem to analyze method visibility in your Ruby project
+## A Ruby gem that analyzes method visibility in your Ruby project

 ## Overview

-Private Detective was created to address a common issue in Ruby projects where determining the appropriate visibility for class methods is sometimes overlooked.
-Often, it is not immediately clear whether a method should be private, protected or public.
-Private Detective simplifies this process by providing tools to analyze Ruby source code files, helping developers identify and refine the visibility of their methods.
+Private Detective addresses a common issue in Ruby projects where determining the appropriate visibility for class methods is sometimes overlooked.
+It is not always clear whether a method should be private, protected or public.
+Private Detective analyzes Ruby source code files and checks method visibility from inside and outside of the class.

 ## Installation

-Add this line to your application's Gemfile:
+Gemfile:

 ```ruby
 gem 'private_detective'
 ```

-and then execute:

 ```
 $ bundle install
 ```

-and run the following to scan the project's files
+Run the following to scan the project's files

 ```bash
 $ private_detective